MaQuanZhi/Gaze-Estimation/README.md

         Redirection network does not take input images directly.
 An alignment network is used to align I_i to I_o.
         After that, redirection network takes aligned image with delta_r information to produce target image.

+        - Representation Learning

             In the figure given in the right, detail of representation learning is given.
 Network output r is two dimensional.
 This is beacuse of that gaze direction can be reprsented by yaw and pitch angle.
-Alls, data augmentation is applied s.t random scale and translation.
+Also,data augmentation is applied s.t random scale and translation.
 This avoids network to learn any landmark position and enforce it to learn gaze direction.

+        - Alignment Network

+            Alignment network takes I_i and I_o as input and predicts the motion parameters(translation and relative scale) between I_i and I_o.
+In the first few layers, the two images are processed by separate network branches with shared weights.
+Then the extracted image features are concatenated and further processed to predict the geometric parameters.
+Then, inverse warping field transforming applied to I_i to align it with I_o.(??????
+Inverse warping, grid sampling)

+        - Redirection Network

+            The main part is an encoder-decoder network f_R trained to predict a warping field w which warps the aligned input using a grid sampling operation(????) and synthesize a gaze redirection output I_red.
+            In its bottleneck part, the network also receives feature maps generated from the retargeting gaze information delta_r.
+The encoder ought to encode the eye structure(apperance) related information of aligned input image, while representation learning network should only learn to encode gaze change.